Iron Dextran Complex

 May cause falsely elevated values of serum bilirubin and falsely decreased values of serum calcium.
 Residual iron dextran may remain in reticuloendothelial cells; may affect accuracy of examination of bone marrow iron stores.
 Bone scans with 99m Tc-labeled bone seeking agents may show reduced bony uptake, marked renal activity, and excess blood pooling and soft tissue accumulation following IV iron dextran infusion or with high serum ferritin levels.
 Following IM iron dextran, bone scans with 99m Tc-diphosphonate may show dense activity in the buttocks.

-Dermatologic: Diaphoresis, pruritus, skin rash, urticaria
+Dermatologic: Diaphoresis, pruritus, skin cyanosis, skin rash, urticaria

 Gastrointestinal: Abdominal pain, diarrhea, dysgeusia, nausea, vomiting

-Hematologic & oncologic: Leukocytosis, lymphadenopathy, purpura
+Hematologic & oncologic: Leukocytosis, lymphadenopathy, purpuric rash

 Infection: Sterile abscess

-Respiratory: Bronchospasm, cyanosis, dyspnea, wheezing
+Respiratory: Acute respiratory distress, bronchospasm, dyspnea, wheezing

 Concerns related to adverse effects: